Chrysler Imperial: 1934–1936

-The 1934 Imperial Airflow Series CV offered the 323.5 CID Chrysler flathead straight eight with an aluminum cylinder head and overdrive manual transmission, and body style choices were a two-door coupe, four-door sedan and four-door Town Sedan on a 128 in wheelbase, and were priced at US$1,625 ($ in dollars).
-The longer wheelbase Imperial Custom Airflow Series CX offered only sedan choices, to include Town Sedan and Limousine choices on a 137.5 in wheelbase for US$2,345 ($ in dollars).
-The top level Imperial Custom Airflow Series CW offered a four-door Sedan, Limousine or Town Limousine for US$5,000 ($ in dollars) using a 146.5 in wheelbase and the 384.8 CID Straight Eight.
-Documented production numbers for 1934 show 2,277 Series CV, 106 Series CX and 67 Series CW were produced.
+The 1934 Imperial Airflow Series CV featured the 323.5 CID Chrysler flathead straight eight with an aluminum cylinder head and overdrive manual transmission.
+Body style choices were a two-door coupe, four-door sedan and four-door Town Sedan on a 128 in wheelbase, and were priced at US$1,625 ($ in dollars).
+The longer wheelbase Imperial Custom Airflow Series CX offered only sedan choices, including Town Sedan and Limousine, on a 137.5 in wheelbase for US$2,345 ($ in dollars).
+The top level Imperial Custom Airflow Series CW offered a four-door Sedan, Limousine, or Town Limousine for US$5,000 ($ in dollars), using a 146.5 in wheelbase and the 384.8 CID Straight Eight.
+According to documented production numbers for 1934, 2,277 Series CV, 106 Series CX, and 67 Series CW were produced.

-The public was put off by the unconventional styling and the "Airstream" appearance on Chryslers outsold the "Airflow" by 3 to 1.
-The 1935 Imperial Airflow Series C-2 and Series C-3 were carryover from resources not used for 1934 due to underwhelming sales after the appearance was panned in favor of competitors, while the conventionally styled Chrysler Airstream was better received that replaced the Chrysler Series CA and Series CB.
-Total production documented records show 2,598 Series C-2 coupes and sedans were manufactured, while just 125 Series C-3 rolled off the assembly line, accounting for both coupe and sedan production.
+The public was put off by the unconventional styling, and the "Airstream" appearance on Chryslers outsold the "Airflow" by 3 to 1.
+The 1935 Imperial Airflow Series C-2 and Series C-3 were carried over from resources not used for 1934 due to underwhelming sales.
+The conventionally styled Chrysler Airstream, which replaced the Chrysler Series CA and Series CB, was better received.
+According to documented production numbers, 2,598 Series C-2 coupes and sedans were manufactured, while only 125 Series C-3 rolled off the assembly line, accounting for both coupe and sedan production.
 The top level Series CW recorded only 32 limousines that could accommodate eight passengers, offering four different coachwork choices for a minimum listed price of US$5,000 ($ in dollars).